 - 4 - students are producing work beyond the stated expectation, they have a solid understanding - Advanced

 - ASSESSMENTS will includes tests, projects, final writing assignments, and research reports

 - DAILY WORK will include completing assigned videos (flipped learning), class work, collaboration, participation, quizzes, labs, and practicing Brave Traits

 - TESTING BELIEFS--Students will be allowed to retake tests multiple times in order to show that they have met a standard.
 In order for a retest to be granted, students must request the retest via e-mail to Mrs. Perry.
 Students must also participate in re-teaching of the standards prior to being allowed to retest.
 Re-teaching will be in after school tutoring, small group work with Mrs. Perry, or other opportunities as I see fit.
 Grades for a retest will not be penalized more than 10 points.

 - HOMEWORK: Homework will not necessarily be assigned on a daily basis.
 It will be given as needed and only to reinforce standards that we have fully covered in class.
 Students may be expected to work on more extensive writing assignments or projects at home when they are assigned, but again, that will only be once an understanding of the process and expectation has been fully reached in the classroom.

 - LATE ASSIGNMENTS are considered any work that is not completed and turned in by the assigned due date.
 Late assignments will not be given more than a 5 point penalty for each day that it is late.
-Late assignments may be turned in only if a “Request for Tardy Work” form have been signed and submitted and will only be accepted up to one week beyond the original due date.
+Late assignments may be turned in only if a “Request for Tardy Work” has been made to the teacher and will only be accepted up to one week beyond the original due date.
 I will not follow up on late work, it is the students’ responsibility to get it turned in.